naftaliharris/lazysort/README.md

 Unfortunately, only okay.
 This turns out to be basically due to the fact that CPython deals with python objects by passing around pointers to them.
 The gory details can be found on (my blog)[http://www.naftaliharris.com/blog/heapobjects].

+**What python versions does lazysorted work with?**

+I've tried out python2.6 and python2.7.

 Contact me!
 ---------